How to Use a Trigger Point Ball Effectively

 How to use a trigger point ball for your back

 Lie down on your back and put the trigger point therapy massage ball under one side of your back (not in the middle where your spine is!).
-Try putting it a bit lower than halfway down your back, or move it around until you find a tender area.
+Try putting it a bit lower than halfway down your back or move it around until you find a tender area.
 Slowly bring your knee in towards your chest to increase the pressure.
 Use the same leg as the side that the ball is on.

 how to use a trigger point ball

-Spiky massage ball muscle release for your buttocks and hips
+SpikEy massage ball muscle release for your buttocks and hips

 How do you release trigger points in the buttocks and hips?
 This is one of my personal favorites and the one I probably do most often to help relieve tension in the hips and lower back.
-Place ball under one butt cheek and move side to side.
+Place the ball under one butt cheek and move side to side.
 You can start with both legs bent and the feet on the floor.

 When you’re ready to add extra pressure, cross one leg over the other, as pictured.
 The ball should be under the butt cheek of the leg that is crossed over the top.
-The most tender part might be towards the side of the butt (closer to the hip) so you may need to move around a bit to find the points you want to release.
+The most tender part might be towards the side of the butt (closer to the hip), so you may need to move around a bit to find the points you want to release.

 Photos below: how to use trigger point ball on glutes.